PlasmaLang/plasma/README.md

 installation instructions in the [INSTALL](https://github.com/Mercury-Language/mercury/blob/master/.INSTALL.in) file.
+You'll need at least version 14.01.1, but newer 'rotd' versions have better C compiler and C library support.
+ROTD 2018-11-14 is known to work on 64bit Linux for Plasma.
 We've made some
 [notes about grades](https://plasmalang.org/docs/grades.html)
 that may help with choosing which grades you may need.